More about the cottages and locality

 A laundry room and drying room is available for Guest use, providing washing machine, tumble drier(with coin slot), sink and drying hanging area.
 The laundry room is heated to dry out your outdoor kit; internal washing lines can be used on the more inclement days.

 Rosemarket village boasts its own historical sites – the Dovecote (approx 200m away) and the Rosemarket Rings, a former Iron Age settlement which is on the Church View Estate.
-Th Village does not now have its own local shop but still has a local pub (the Huntsman Inn), which serves food daily.
+Th Village does not now have its own local shop but still has a local pub (the Huntsman Inn.
 (Check with Pub as its seasonal regarding food service.)
 Local shopping facilities can be found approx 1.5miles away

 Pembrokeshire offers holiday makers a wealth of activities: numerous sandy and pebbly beaches, historical sites (including nine castles), helicopter and small plane flights, crafts, wildlife and animal parks and activity centres, to name just a few.
 Check out 'Things To Do' in the menu above.

 Well-equipped play room ( air hockey, jigsaws, DVDs, books, board games and outdoor games)